05 Aug Loughcrew Passage Tomb Complex (Sliabh na Caillíghe)

 Jonathan Swift, c.
 1720 1

 On his visit to the Loughcrew hills, also called Sliabh na Caillíghe (The Hill of the Hag, or Witch) Jonathan Swift was determined to collect local folklore.
 With a friend acting as translator from the Irish, he heard tales of the “monster woman” who once ruled the area.2 The name of the ancient hag was Garavogue, the local incarnation of An Cailleach Bhéara, the Hag of Beare.
-As the legend goes, she was attempting a magical feat requiring her to drop an apronful of stones on each of the three Loughcrew peaks, jumping from one to the next.
+As the legend goes, she was attempting a magical feat requiring her to drop an apronful of stones on three of the Loughcrew peaks, jumping from one to the next.
 Had she succeeded, she would have ruled over all of Ireland.
 She was able to drop her cairns of stones on the first two peaks, but missed her mark and fell to her death on her last leap.
-But as a result of her efforts the three hills are crowned with a wonderful assortment of 5,000-year-old passage tombs in various states of preservation.3
+But as a result of her efforts the hills are crowned with a wonderful assortment of 5,000-year-old passage tombs in various states of preservation.3

 Drag within the image to explore eight of the Loughcrew cairns in virtual reality, beginning at the entrance to Cairn T. An interactive map will appear when you click the button to enter full-screen mode.